 Professor Joshua Rohde has been transforming and improving choral studies through his innovative programming and teaching.
 Joshua uses music as an important educational device to broaden students’ worldview and encourage their personal engagement with important social issues.
 From singing Japanese lullabies, Muslim greetings, and Baltic folk songs, to singing works in Hebrew, Joshua integrates music with thematic material that addresses critical social issues such as homelessness, refugee crises, gender equality, and racial violence.

 In order to be eligible for the award, a faculty member must meet both of the following requirements at the time of nomination:

-- Appointed at WPI in a full-time position for less than six full years (with allowances made for “stop the clock” situations)
+- Appointed at WPI in a full-time position for less than six full years (with allowances made for parential leave and similar situations)

-- Hold the title of Assistant Professor, Assistant Teaching Professor or Assistant Research Professor, Instructor, or Professor of Practice
+- Hold the title of Assistant Professor, Assistant Professor of Teaching, Assistant Teaching Professor or Assistant Research Professor, Instructor, or Professor of Practice

-Any student, staff, or faculty member who wishes to nominate an eligible faculty member is asked to complete a brief online form by December 20.
-Self-nominations are also welcome.
+Any student, staff, or faculty member who wishes to nominate an eligible faculty member is asked to complete a brief online form by December 9.
+Self-nominations are welcome.
 After the form is submitted, nominees will be notified.